 So our own desires have pushed us to work more.

-He thoughts that people will become wise enough and will start working less once their desires would be satisfied.
+He thought that people would become wise enough and start working less once their desires were satisfied.

 But we all know: We can never stop desiring!

 Or can we?
 Well, that’s another topic for debate.

 The authors, during their research, also found that rich people work more than poor people.

 To verify this fact:

 The people at the top have way more responsibilities.
 So even if they don’t do much manual labor, the overall work done by them is more.